sourcelair/jason/README.md

 # Jason
-Jason is a thin object mapper for REST resources
+Jason is a thin object mapper for REST services